mr3862/edav_comparative_mosaic/comparative_study.md

 Jiaying Chen (jc5299) & Mamunur Rashid (mr3862)

-`vcd::mosaic` and `geom_mosaic` are two mostly used functions to create mosaic plot - a way of visualizing multivariate categorical data whcih is an area-proportional visualization of frequencies, composed of tiles (or block) created by recursive vertical and horizontal splits of a rectangle.
+`vcd::mosaic` and `geom_mosaic` are two mostly used functions to create mosaic plot - a way of visualizing multivariate categorical data which is an area-proportional visualization of frequencies, composed of tiles (or block) created by recursive vertical and horizontal splits of a rectangle.
 There are several functions available to produce mosaic plot